California State Route 223: Route description

+(a) Route 5 to Route 99 south of Greenfield.

+(b) Route 99 south of Greenfield to Route 58.

 State Route 223 begins at Interstate 5.
 From there it travels east through relatively flat agricultural land.
 It crosses SR 99 and Union Avenue (SR 99 Business).
 It then crosses Weedpatch Highway (SR 184)/Wheeler Ridge Road, which is the local north-south highway serving the region.
 Continuing east, it crosses through the only city served by the route, the agricultural community of Arvin.
 It continues through agricultural land, before reaching the eastern end of the San Joaquin Valley.
 The terrain changes to rolling hills, as the road climbs the Tehachapi Mountains.
 The highway terminates at SR 58.

 A portion of SR 223 near SR 99 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

 History

 Bear Mountain Boulevard was constructed in 1915, as the bypass to White Wolf Road to the south; the road still exists, but is on private property.
 It is not known when White Wolf Road was constructed.
 The road was a part of the Midway Route, which was the most direct route between the San Joaquin Valley and Los Angeles via Tehachapi Pass and the Mojave Desert.
 After the Ridge Route was constructed in 1915, the Midway Route was still important as the primary bypass to the newly constructed highway.
 Bear Mountain Boulevard served as part of the Midway Route until 1933, when Bena Road was constructed to provide a more direct connection to Bakersfield.
 Today, the Midway Route is served by SR 58 and SR 14.

 In 1933, Bear Mountain Boulevard was adopted as an unsigned state highway.
 It was a part of Legislative Route 140, which ran from Taft to US 99 (locally known as Taft Highway), and from US 99 to US 466.
 The Taft Highway portion was signed as US 399, but the Bear Mountain Boulevard section was unsigned.
 It was dropped from the route in 1959, and became Legislative Route 264.
 In 1964, with the renumbering of California’s state routes, Bear Mountain Boulevard became a signed route as SR 223, and was extended west to I-5.